sabaFitwi/Holidaze/README.md

 npm run test-e2e
 ```

-The tests should now be running in your terminal and displaying successful 2 out of 2 tests.
+The tests should now be running in your terminal and displaying successful tests.

 #### Available Scripts